Afisher21/phaser_lobby/README.md

 # Pit-race
 V1.1: Allows multiple players to join a server and play through the map.
 Completing the level causes you to restart so you can try again
+**Controls**:
+> Arrow keys to move
+'R' key to force reset your character
+'T' key to activate a trap when you are next to the button
+Collecting the star grants the ability to double jump

 **Link to demo**: https://pitrace-demo.herokuapp.com/